-Due to the non-zero critical quark mass \( \tilde{m}_{\rm crit} \) required to vanish the pion mass in the Clover fermion formulation, a direct definition of the renormalized quark mass \( m_q^R \) from the bare parameter \( \tilde{m}^b_q \) is ambiguous and should be replaced by the PCAC quark mass extracted from pseudoscalar quarkonium correlation functions as~\cite{JLQCD:2007xff,CLQCD:2023sdb,CLQCD:2024yyn}:
+Due to the non-zero critical quark mass \( \tilde{m}_{\rm crit} \) required to vanish the pion mass in the clover fermion formulation, a direct definition of the renormalized quark mass \( m_q^R \) from the bare parameter \( \tilde{m}^b_q \) is ambiguous and should be replaced by the PCAC quark mass extracted from pseudoscalar quarkonium correlation functions which is expressed as~\cite{JLQCD:2007xff,CLQCD:2023sdb,CLQCD:2024yyn}: